cognitivefactory/interactive-clustering-comparative-study/1_efficience_study/README.md

 During _Interactive Clustering_ iterations, the relevance of data segmentation is measured using homogeneity, completeness, and v-measure, computed on the clustering results of each iteration.
 Measures are obtained through comparison with the ground truth, corresponding to annotations by business experts prior to the experiment (with no computer guidance).

-To analyze the convergence speed and the effect size of the implementation parameters on the number of annotations required, the authors perform repeated measures ANOVA in R.
+To analyze the convergence speed and the effect size of the implementation parameters on the number of annotations required, the authors perform repeated measures `ANOVA` in `R`.
-Post-hoc comparisons are performed using Tukey HSD procedure.
+Post-hoc comparisons are performed using `Tukey HSD` procedure.
 Finally, the optimal set of parameters according to statistical analysis is selected to train a candidate intents classifier.